ravisankar-PIO/devopsonibmi/README.md

  ## Verify the setup
  Once the initial setup is complete,
-- **Disconnect the IBMI and reconnect again**
+- **Disconnect the IBMI from your VS Code and reconnect again**
-- Once connected, open up the PASE terminal again by entering `Ctrl+Shift+J` If the shell is set to bash successfully, you should see the below screen
+- Once connected, open up the PASE terminal again by entering `Ctrl+Shift+J`.
+If the shell is set to bash successfully, you should see the below screen
 ![alt text](images/bashh.png)
 - Run the below command to check whether the path variable has been setup correctly.
   ```bash